-Child identified as Suicide Risk

-Contact health Office during School hours, call 911 after school hours

-Nurse contacts the 2 "on call" team members scheduled for that day (unless the student is currently in counseling - that person will be one of the 2) and the building principal

-Make use of a quiet, private place, with telephone access.
+Child identified as Suicide Risk Contact health Office during school hours, call 911 after school hours Nurse contacts the 2 "on call" team members scheduled for that day (unless the student is currently in counseling that person will be one of the 2) and the building principal Make use of a quiet, private place, with telephone access.
 It is agreed that this team's need for the private office space to conduct the student crisis assessment takes precedent over the regularly scheduled use of office space when the need arises.
 A uniform instrument (currently referred to as: Student Crisis Assessment) will be used in this interview.
 The instrument is intended to assist in structuring the assessment as well as collecting the information for others clinicians should the need for hospitalization be determined.
 The interview is to take place with both team members present.

-Findings-Non-Lethal

-In the event that the team determines that there is insufficient cause to pursue further evaluation at a hospital, then the team has the option of referring the student to school-based programs, the CMT/CST, or other forms of public or private support services.
+Findings-Acute and Imminent Risk of Suicide Findings-Non-Lethal The team will consult with each other and In the event that the team determines that determine the plan to follow.
+The team will there is insufficient cause to pursue further : consult with intake personnel at the receiving there is insufficient cause to pursue further evaluation at a hospital, then the team has the option of referring the student to school-based programs, the CMT/CST, or other forms of public or private support services.
 A member of the team will be required to contact the parent.
 The team will also inform the nurse in a timely fashion, that there will be no further emergency services necessary.
-Nurse informs administrator

-Findings-Acute and Imminent Risk of Suicide

-The team will consult with each other and determine the plan to follow.
+Nurse informs administrator The team will consult with each other and determine the plan to follow.
 The team will consult with intake personnel at the receiving hospital or clinic and will make the information collected available to them via fax.
 Team informs nurse.
 Nurse informs administrator